-No, classes will not be visiting galleries or other areas of the museum as a group at this time.
-As an alternative, teachers are providing visual resources for inspirations, as well as gallery maps to encourage students and families to visit the galleries after class or at their leisure.
+Gallery visits are tentative at this time, or until social distancing recommendations have been lifted.
+As an alternative to visiting the galleries, teachers are providing visual resources for inspiration, as well as gallery maps to encourage students and families to visit the galleries after class or at their leisure.

 What is VMFA’s protocol if a student or teacher exhibits symptoms of COVID-19 during a youth or teen class?

 Anyone showing symptoms such as a high fever, persistent cough, shortness of breath, chills, sore throat, muscle aches, nausea, vomiting, or loss of taste or smell, will be separated from the group and required to leave the museum as soon as possible.
 VMFA will respond to the situation as a “positive case” and begin taking appropriate action.
 Attendees and families will be notified accordingly, and cleaning protocols will go into effect.
 Classes may be suspended as a matter of safety, pending further details.

 Should a student become ill, the parent or guardian will be contacted right away and instructed to meet in front of the museum or the Pauley Center (based on the location of class) and remain in their vehicle or stand outside at a designated location.
 Staff will bring the child to their vehicle or meet outside and check for a valid ID before releasing the child to their parent or guardian.